 Parents are encouraged to be a part of this process by celebrating their child's achievements outside of school.
-Every parent receives a "What to expect, when?" booklet on entry to school which is a parent's guide to "Development Matters".
-Wow slips are used for parents to contribute to their child's learning journey.
+The revised "What to expect in the Early Years Foundation Stage: a guide for parents" booklet is shared on entry to school.
+This is a parent's guide to "Development Matters".
+Wow slips are used for parents to contribute to their child's learning journey to provide an overall profile of the child.